BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 **RTS implementation guidance 3B**
 The following items provide guidelines on the type of information that may be relevant.
 a.
-Where a game builds up a collection of tokens (symbols etc), the current number collected.
+Where a game builds up a collection of tokens (symbols etc.), the current number collected.
 b.
 An indication of which rules are currently relevant, such as displaying ‘bonus round’ or other feature labels.